How is renewed violence in Myanmar affecting the Rohingya?

 The Rohingya are yet again bearing the brunt of renewed fighting and military air strikes in Myanmar, United Nations chief Antonio Guterres warned this week.

-The latest wave of fighting by rebel groups who want to overturn the country’s 2021 military coup flared up in October last year.
-The military extended the country’s state of emergency in January and announced a new, mandatory conscription programme in mid-February, which is also feared may disproportionately affect the Rohingya people.
+The latest wave of fighting by armed groups who want to overturn the country’s 2021 military coup flared up at the end of October last year.
+The military extended the country’s state of emergency in January and announced a new, mandatory conscription programme in February, which many fear may also disproportionately affect the Rohingya people.

 Keep readinglist of 4 items